oils-for-unix/oils/doc/ref/chap-builtin-cmd.md

    - Respecting `\` escapes and line continuations.
    - Removing any NUL bytes from the input.
-1. Use the `$IFS` algorithm to split the line into N pieces, where `N` is the number of `VAR` specified.
+1. Use the `$IFS` algorithm to split the line into N pieces, where `N` is the number of `VAR`s specified.
 Each piece is assigned to the corresponding variable.
+Last VAR receives all remainig words.
+   - Leading and trailing whitespace is trimmed from each VAR.
    - If no VARs are given, assign to the `$REPLY` var.

-Note: When writing YSH, prefer the `--long-flag` modes documented in [ysh-read](#ysh-read).
-The algorithm above can be confusing, e.g. because `-r` is not the default.
+Note: This default "parsing" algorithm can be confusing and cumbersome to tame with `-r`, `IFS=` and more options.
+When writing YSH, prefer the verbatim `--long-flag` modes documented in [ysh-read](#ysh-read).

 Flags: